gearglow/ReptiliaWithATwist/The List - Outtakes.md

 Elysia slipped a step sideways, easily dodging the curse.
 It flew past and struck one of the death eaters.
 She retaliated with a barrage of stinging jinxes, dancing among the death eaters as they retaliated with a hail of curses.

 The death eaters grew steadily more enraged as every single curse missed, striking only other death eaters.
-Voldemort threw AKs and dark curses like confetti, while Elysia used only stinging jinxes and a Variable Deflector shield.
+Voldemort threw AKs and dark curses like confetti.
+Elysia, on the other hand, used only stinging jinxes, summoners, banishers, and a Variable Deflector shield to put foes and their spellfire exactly where she wanted them.

 "Can't touch this!"
 She cackled, moonwalking between a piercing hex and an entrail-expelling curse as she disrupted an unmasked Bellatrix Lestrange mid-Crucio with another stinger.